11 Easy Ways to Make Walking More Fun

 If you’re ready to take on the commitment of adding a fur baby to your family, the rewards can be enormous.
 Not only are there plenty of health benefits associated with owning a dog, it’ll also ensure you’ve got an enthusiastic walking companion for life.

-Now that you know how to make walking less boring, find out what happens to your body when you start walking 10,000 steps a day.
+Next, find out what happens to your body when you start walking 10,000 steps a day.